-This will take some of the impact from your knee and hip joints as you walk and the raised heel will allow your Achilles tendon to remain relaxed on long walks.
+This will take away some of the impact from your knee and hip joints as you walk.
+The raised heel will allow your Achilles tendon to remain relaxed on long walks.
 The downside to this is that you should stretch your calves more to maintain mobility on your ankle.
-Well cushioned running shoes are the best walking shoes for hip pain and other joint ailments.
+In my opinion well-cushioned running shoes are the best walking shoes for hip pain and other joint ailments.

 Waterproof or breathable

 Next thing to consider is the use of the shoe.
 Will you be mainly walking in dry and warm conditions or possible in colder climates with rain or even snow?

 Nothing makes your feet feel more uncomfortable than wearing too hot shoes that don’t breathe in a hot climate.
 Your feet will feel hot, sweaty, and swollen before you know it.
 What’s worse, the sweat and swelling make you prone to chafing and might even cause problems with circulation.